 ¹Food and Agriculture Organization of the United Nations; Oonincx et al., 2010 (Greenhouse gases); Miglietta et al., 2015; Los Angeles Times -water footprint project (Water); Oonincx and de Boer, 2012 (Land); Collavo et al., 2005 and Smil, 2002 (Feed).

 ² R.T.
 Gahukar, in Insects as Sustainable Food Ingredients, 2016.
 Production of a kilogram of chicken, pork, or beef requires 2,300; 3,500; or 22,000–43,000 L of water, respectively (Pimentel et al., 2004).

 ³ Premalatha et al., 2011.

-At Small Giants, we use a fine cricket powder which adds a smooth nutty flavour to our products.
-These tasty snacks will let you enjoy all the nutritional benefits of edible insects without even noticing.
+At Small Giants, we use a fine cricket flour which adds a smooth nutty flavour to our products.
+Enjoy all the nutritional benefits of edible insects with these tasty snacks!

 If you like your snacks a little unusual, a lot sustainable and outrageously tasty, get involved now! we promise we won’t bug you!